 You might have radiotherapy before surgery to shrink the cancer.
 This can make it easier to remove and for some will mean that surgery becomes possible when before radiotherapy it wasn't.

 This type of treatment is called neoadjuvant treatment or preoperative radiotherapy.

 Radiotherapy after surgery aims to kill any cancer cells that remain in the area after the operation.
 This is to try to lower the risk of the cancer coming back.

 It is called adjuvant treatment or postoperative radiotherapy.

 Total body irradiation (TBI) is a type of radiotherapy sometimes given to people having a stem cell (or bone marrow) transplant, for example for some types of leukaemia or lymphoma.

 You have radiation to the whole body combined with chemotherapy.
 The treatment destroys the bone marrow cells.

 You then have new stem cells put into your bloodstream.
 The stem cells are either your own or from someone else (a donor).

 Chemotherapy can be given before, during or after a course of radiotherapy.
 Chemotherapy and radiotherapy given together is called chemoradiotherapy or chemoradiation.

-Biological therapies can also be combined with radiotherapy to treat some types of cancer.
+Targeted cancer drugs can also be combined with radiotherapy to treat some types of cancer.